 -- Draco Malfoy (GF18)

-- Most of the students wear the badges (GF19); characters mentioned include all of the Slytherins in Harry’s Potions class, Ernie Macmillan and Hannah Abbott, although Harry notes that Cho Chang does not have one which cheers him up slightly (GF18, GF19).
+Most of the students wear the badges (GF19).
+This includes all of the Slytherins in Harry’s Potions class, Ernie Macmillan and Hannah Abbott, although Harry notes that Cho Chang does not have one – which cheers him up slightly (GF18, GF19).

-- The Creevey brothers tried to remove the “Potter Stinks” message from the badges, but only made things worse when they changed to "Potter Really Stinks” (GF19).
+The Creevey brothers, Colin and Dennis, tried to remove the “Potter Stinks” message from the badges, but only made things worse when the badges then changed to say “Potter Really Stinks” (GF19).

-- When he imagines admitting that he can’t do the second task, Harry pictures Malfoy flashing his “Potter Stinks” badge at him from the crowd (GF26); it seems Malfoy takes every opportunity to do this, such as a week later in Potions (GF27).
+When he imagines admitting that he can’t do the Second Task, Harry pictures Malfoy flashing his “Potter Stinks” badge at him from the crowd (GF26).
+It seems that Malfoy takes every opportunity to do this, such as a week later in Potions (GF27).

 Presumably the teachers didn't know about the badges' dual reading, or they would have stopped the students wearing them.
 The Slytherins only seem to press the badges when there are no teachers around, or when their backs are turned. --RP

 Tags: badge bullying Cedric Diggory Remembrall green Gryffindor-Slytherin rivalry luminous Pansy Remembrall red